shahidirfan100/Clutch.co-Scraper/README.md

 </table>

 <p>You can also provide single <code>startUrl</code> or <code>url</code> fields (strings) for convenience; they follow the same behavior as items inside <code>startUrls</code>.</p>

+<p>The new <code>keywords</code> input lets you feed human-friendly category names (like "Android development") and the Actor automatically slugifies them into valid <code>/directory/...</code> URLs (location filters are appended where provided).
+If you already have directory/search results URLs, pass them through <code>directoryUrls</code> to seed multiple entry points without duplicating work.</p>

 ### Usage Example